-In most instances packages can be delivered to your door; couriers can deliver shipments to most addresses except post office boxes.
+In most instances packages can be delivered to your door; couriers can deliver shipments to most addresses except post office boxes and military bases.
 In a few instances, including some remote areas, you may need to go to the courier’s depot or service point to pay the customs charges and collect your packages.

 You pay the shipping / courier charges online using a credit card, Visa debit card or PayPal, prior to your package being shipped to you.

 You will need to pay the customs charges separately after your items are cleared through customs, using cash, or with your debit or credit card.
 (The courier company pays the customs charges on your behalf in order to clear your shipment, so you will need to reimburse them.)

 In the UK the standard voltage is 230 V and the frequency is 50 Hz.
 The plug type is Type G. Before purchasing electrical items it is advisable to first check that your sockets and voltage are compatible.

 For television sets the British standard is PAL, whereas in some countries, the NTSC standard is in use.

 Yes, items can be dropped off at our UK warehouse by your friends, relatives or other associates.
 You or they will need to notify us in advance.
 We will physically examine the packages, verify weight and value, and issue a Warehouse Receipt to the person who made the delivery.
 The person making the delivery must present photo ID.

 Yes, we can hold packages for you and ship them together when all been delivered to our warehouse.
 You will need to give us advance notice by email or by logging into your dashboard and sending us a pre-alert for each package.